$171,450Average Value$105Average Price per Sq Ft29Homes For Sale

 Easy commutes and air travel

 With downtown Birmingham just two miles south, Norwood has always been popular with locals who commute daily for work.
 "A huge part of the draw is that proximity to downtown," says Andrew Fair, a Realtor with Black Clover Realty who's served the area for ten years.
 "It's growing a lot."
-Nearby Interstate 20 and Interstate 65 make for convenient trips further afield, as does the Birmingham-Shuttlesworth International Airport, located 4.5 miles northeast.
+Nearby Interstate 20 and Interstate 65 make for convenient trips further afield, as does the Birmingham-Shuttlesworth International Airport, about 5 miles northeast.

 Go to the BJCC near Norwood and check out all the events.